UCL/MPHY0026/doc/background/definition.rst

-Interventional Radiologists, or Vascular and Interventional Radiologists perform their procedures in an Interventional Radiology Suite, or Vascular Suite, that is equiped with built-in large imaging devices.
+Interventional Radiologists, or Vascular and Interventional Radiologists perform their procedures in an Interventional Radiology Suite, or Vascular Suite, that is equiped with built-in large imaging devices, like a Siemens Zeego.

 The :ref:`bookMauro` book, comes from the perspective of Interventional Radiology.
 Interventional Radiologists have been using image-guidance for decades to perform